As a leader, you motivate and inspire others (one would assume!). But what motivates you?

 After talking to her for a bit I discovered that she had moved countries with her husband, he was working FIFO (fly-in, fly-out) away for two weeks at a time.
 Her role had become more demanding, becoming a senior leader of her team.
 Both her parents had passed away in the last 5 years and her daughter had been diagnosed with a serious illness, which fortunately she had overcome.

 All of these events rate very highly on the most stressful events scale.
-So even though she felt she hadn’t ‘achieved’ much at work (her perception!) – she had made it through all these events – still sane (although she was wondering about this too!).
+So even though she felt she hadn’t ‘achieved’ much at work in her Perth office (her perception!) – she had made it through all these events – still sane (although she was wondering about this too!).
 When she looked at all of these things, she could see that she had actually done really well, keeping things going in spite of all these events.
 It was both a calming and motivating realisation that the last five years had been very, very challenging, but she had made it through.
 Now she can focus on the goals she is really excited about.

 Do something that charges your batteries:

-Walking on a beach is one of my favourite ways to recharge, get fresh air and exercise and top-up my soul.
+Walking on a Perth beach is one of my favourite ways to recharge, get fresh air and exercise and top-up my soul.

 My gift is helping senior and emerging leaders to maximise their unique gift, so when I’m doing this, it charges my batteries.
 What charges your batteries? -